VDA5050/VDA5050/VDA5050_EN.md

 In the event of an unplanned change in the base nodes, the order shall be canceled by using the instantAction `cancelOrder`.

+MC can optionally pass an `orderId` to reference which order it wants to cancel.

 After receiving the instantAction `cancelOrder`, the vehicle stops (based on its capabilities, e.g., right where it is or on the next node).

 If there are actions scheduled, these actions shall be cancelled and report 'FAILED' in their `actionState`.